Gracesunday16/restaurant-data-analytics/README.md

 - **Expand Online Delivery in Moderately Priced Restaurants**:

   Boost online delivery partnerships and infrastructure in mid-range restaurants.
-They cater to a wider audience willing to pay for convenience.
+They will cater to a wider audience that is willing to pay for convenience.

-- **Improve Visibility and Engagement for Low-Vote Restaurants**:

-  Encourage customers to leave reviews and ratings through loyalty programs or post-meal nudges to build trust and increase votes.

 - **Consider Restaurant Location Strategy**: